 |in Ethiopia Omer Redi

-9th Ethiopian Diaspora Business Forum to be held on
+10th Ethiopian Diaspora Business Forum to be held on August 1st, in Washington

-This year's Forum marks the 9th year since The Ethiopian Americanbegun organizing this annual event.
-In the past 8 years, the Forum has grown tremendously.
-The Forum will be covered by EBS and will be viewed by 20 million Ethiopians all over the world.
+The Forum will be covered by EBS and will be viewed by 26 million Ethiopians all over the world.

-The Ethiopian Airlines, Ernst & Young Ethiopia, The George Washington University, Altour Tech, Comex PLC, Info Mind Solutions, EBS, and Vivid PLC are some of the sponsors of this year’s Forum.
+The Commercial Bank of Ethiopia, Ethiopian Airlines, Ernst & Young Ethiopia, The George Washington University, Kifiya Financial Technologies PLC, Altour Tech, Info Mind Solutions, EBS, 251 Communication, Precise Consult International, Vivid Plc, and Terra Global Energy are some of the sponsors of this year’s Forum.

 Note to Editors: